anabelleza/Jenkins-Zero-To-Hero/Interview_Questions.md

 A: Yes, Jenkins can be used to build applications with multiple programming languages by using different build agents in different stages of the build process.

 Jenkins supports multiple build agents, which can be used to run build jobs on different platforms and with different configurations.
-By using different agents in different stages of the build process, you can build applications with multiple programming languages and ensure that the appropriate tools and libraries are available for each language.
+By using different agents in different stages of the build process, you can build applications with multiple programming languages and ensure that the appropriate tools and libraries are available for each language. language

 For example, you can use one agent for compiling Java code and another agent for building a Node.js application.
 The agents can be configured to use different operating systems, different versions of programming languages, and different libraries and tools.